TV Not Connecting to WiFi (Don’t Panic, Easy Fix!)

 Conclusion

-- Hard reset your router/modem by pressing and hold the small button
+• Hard reset your router/modem by pressing and holding the small button

 Most of the time, your TV’s connectivity problem can be rectified using one of the methods above.
-However, in the rare case that all the above options failed contact the manufacturer.
+However, in the rare case that all the above options fail, contact the manufacturer.